nekochanfood/osc_clock/README.md

 These parameters are set to be sent every second by default.

+To reduce the transmission load on the VRChat side, it is recommended to turn off parameter synchronisation.

-Therefore, when synchronising these parameters, it is recommended to set the rate to 60x (send every minute) from config.json.
+If you still want to synchronise, it is recommended to set the rate to 60x (send every minute) from config.json.

 ## Troubleshooting
 Use `.\osc_clock.exe repair` to repair `.\config.json`.